-No. Students who are completing a major outside of the Department of English may pursue the minor, but as it is a joint minor between both programs students who are completing an English or Creative Writing major may not join the minor.
-It is possible to double major in English and Creative Writing.
+No. Students who are completing a major outside of the Department of English may pursue the minor, but as it is a joint minor between both programs, students who are completing an English or Creative Writing major may not join the minor.
+However, it is possible to double major in English and Creative Writing.

-Once you declare the major, you will have priority in all the required classes for the major, including Advanced Workshops, Technical Seminars, and the Fundamentals in Creative Writing.
-Minors get priority in Advanced Workshops, and second priority in Technical Seminars.
-MAPH students in the Creative Writing option get priority in one Autumn course and a Winter Thesis/Major Projects Workshop.
+Once you declare the major, you will have priority in all the required classes for the major, including Advanced Workshops, Technical Seminars, and Fundamentals in Creative Writing.
+Minors get priority in Advanced Workshops and second priority in Technical Seminars.
+MAPH students in the Creative Writing Option get priority in one Autumn course and a Winter Thesis/Major Projects Workshop.

 What kinds of courses can count toward the two Research Background Electives?
 For example, can a Spanish course I’ve already taken count?

-The electives requirement is pretty open—those courses just have to be non-CRWR courses and relate to your overall work/projects/intellectual concerns in some way.
-So, if taking Spanish has helped you to think about literature in a certain way, or incorporate issues of translation into your work, this could work, but it is ultimately up to the Director of Undergraduate Studies, whom you should meet with and discuss a plan for the major.
+The electives requirement is pretty open; those courses just have to be non-CRWR courses and relate to your overall work/projects/intellectual concerns in some way.
+So, if taking Spanish has helped you to think about literature in a certain way, or incorporate issues of translation into your writing, this could work—but it is ultimately up to the Director of Undergraduate Studies, whom you should meet with and discuss a plan for the major.

 Can English classes count towards the research background electives?

-Yes, but classes that count for your 4 literature requirements (e.g. literature (theory), literature (before 20th-century) may not double-count as Research Background Electives.
+Yes, but classes that count for your 4 literature requirements (e.g. literature (theory), literature (before 20th-century, etc.) may not double-count as Research Background Electives.

 How do I know if a literature class fills a specific requirement?